pjsProfileBars – An easy-to-use order flow tool for NinjaTrader 8

 You need Hazel installed.
 If not, you will need to install it from Microsoft.
 Also, click ‘Preview voice’ and make sure your PC actually can speak OK.

-if you have any questions, please email us via the web site.
+if you have any questions, please contact us via the website (or email).
 If you already have the indicator, please be sure to provide your product key and machine id with the request.
 We cannot help you unless you provide your product key AND your machine id.
 Please note, your machine ID can be found in Ninjatrader, under the ‘Help, About’ menu.

-Email me via the web site if you want to get in touch.
+Please use the contact form via the website if you want to get in touch.